 Is caffeine good for you?

-When consumed in sensible amounts, caffeine is actually pretty good for you.
+When consumed in sensible amounts, caffeine is pretty good for you.
 It can boost your metabolism and aid digestion.
-The level of alertness it offers can also give you energy to exercise.
+The level of alertness it offers can also give you the energy to exercise.

 We’ve previously written about the overall health benefits of drinking coffee.